ds4dm/EPECInstances/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 # EPECsolve
-This repository is part of the [EPECSolve](https://github.com/ssriram1992/EPECsolve/) project, and contains the instances on which we perform tests.
+This repository is part of the [EPECSolve](https://github.com/ssriram1992/EPECsolve/) project, and contains the data and instances of the paper _When Nash Meets Stackelberg_ (to appear, Management Science).
 - [Code](https://github.com/ssriram1992/EPECsolve/)
 - [Instances](https://github.com/ds4dm/EPECInstances)
 - [arXiv](https://arxiv.org/abs/1910.06452) pre-print with the detailed mathematical description of our instances